sophia-zhang-qwq/random-blog-test/README.md

 ### 2. New Content

 Images -> assets/images/ -> Upload files -> Reference it in your post -> Commit

-New Post -> add your own post in _posts/
+New Post -> add your own post in _posts/ -> Commit

+After editing any file -> Commit changes -> Wait & Refresh your webpage.

 ---